Fenix-Z/Moneris/README.md

 Moneris lacks an API for many activities, such as downloading transactions.
 The Moneris API is poor but their “home made” security is a disaster.
 Hard to believe, it is the software of this large financial institution in 2021.
 Also, I cannot understand why their services are so expensive.

 But, it allows us to easily simulate user access into both MRC and MD.
 It requires one GET and POST request to be logged in.
 Then, you can make one more POST to download transactions or anything else.
+On the other side, it is better to **choose another financial institution with better API and security if you have any chance**.

 ## Merchant Resource Center
 If you need to simulate login to MRC: